Anupama-sjsu/Data-Mining-Assignment-1/README.md

 Step 11: Plot locations with heatmap intensity as per the Price of the properties

 Step 12: Plotting a chart to show the price distribution based on the NYC boroughs

+step 13: Applying model training with scikit learn - Linear Regression

+Step 14: Training the model with number of reviews and price to predict price of properties on AirBnb listings - popularity